mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ```
 rebalance_period=10s
 ```
-Note that rebalancing will not be performed unless `rebalance_threshold` also has been specified.
 Note that the value of `rebalance_period` should not be smaller than the value of `rebalance_window` whose default value is 10.

 If the value of `rebalance_period` is significantly shorter than that of `rebalance_window`, it may lead to oscillation where work is constantly